-After it was mentioned out (thx Fabian Lange) that my benchmark was flawed i have done some additional research on that matter and corrected my benchmark.
-I also add another method to calculate which is mentioned here.
+After it was mentioned out (thx Fabian Lange) that my benchmark was flawed i have done some additional research on that

 As lesson learned: Use constant data for all benchmarks and use blackholes or method returns to prevent JIT optimizations like dead code elimination.